 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-The 2008 global financial crisis caused extreme volatility and disruptions in the capital and credit markets.
-A severe or prolonged economic downturn, such as resulted from the 2008 global financial crisis, could result in a variety of risks to our business, including our ability to raise additional capital when needed on acceptable terms, if at all.
+For example, the 2008 global financial crisis and the ongoing COVID-19 pandemic each caused volatility and disruptions in the capital and credit markets.
+A severe or prolonged economic downturn, such as resulted from each of the 2008 global financial crisis and the ongoing COVID-19 pandemic, could result in a variety of risks to our business, including our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruption.